 A: Unlike a personal injury action, the Pennsylvania Workers’ Compensation Act pays wage loss and medical benefits related to the work injury, but no pain and suffering, and no loss of consortium.

 Q: Is it possible to sue a third party - like the manufacturer of the defective materials I worked with?

 A: It is sometimes possible to pursue a personal injury lawsuit against a negligent third party while simultaneously collecting workers' compensation benefits.
-It would be best to consult a Workers' Compensation Attorney, like those here at High Swartz, to review your options.
+It would be best to consult a Workers' Comp Lawyer, like those here at High Swartz, to review your options.

 Q: The insurance company wants me to go to a specific doctor.
 Do I have to go?

 A: There are two categories of physicians an employer may ask you to see through the workers’ compensation system.

 The first are “Panel Physicians.”
 If your employer posts a list of physicians designated to treat employees for work injuries, Pennsylvania law requires you to treat with a physician from the panel for the first 90 days of treatment for a work injury.
 There are exceptions to this rule.